Valve cartridges provide only the internal moving elements of the valves. A cavity in a manifold or some other machine element serves as the body.

 - solenoid valves in 2- or 3-way poppet or spool type, and 4-way, 2- or 3-position versions, Figure 3

 - electro-proportional directional, flow, and pressure controls, and

 - specialty valves — such as shuttle valves and velocity fuses.

-One innovation in cartridge valve technology today is the incorporation of two or more functions into a single cartridge housing, e.g. check and flow valves, dual crossover reliefs, solenoid-operated relief, etc.
+One innovation in cartridge valve technology today is the incorporation of two or more functions into a single cartridge housing — for example, check valves with flow-control valves, dual crossover reliefs, etc.

 Custom valve packages

 A manifold with at least one cartridge valve - but more commonly with two or more — may be thought of as a valve package.
 Often, the manifold is custom designed for a specific application or function.
 The valve package may contain some or all of the control valves for a hydraulic system.
 Custom-designed valve packages offer many advantages in mobile and industrial equipment.